Bo'ness United F.C.: Lowland League

-The club were promoted to the Lowland League after winning the East of Scotland and gaining SFA membership in 2020.
+The club were promoted to the Lowland League after winning the East of Scotland League and gaining SFA membership in 2020.

 Rivalries

-Bo'ness United have a healthy rivalry with Linlithgow Rose, Both clubs are known as two of the most successful and well supported clubs from the days of the East Juniors and both moved from the Juniors to the EoSFL at the same point in 2018.
+Bo'ness United have a healthy rivalry with Linlithgow Rose – the towns are about 3 miles apart; they were among the most successful and well-supported clubs from the days of the East Juniors and both moved to the EoSFL at the same point in 2018.